What is Comparable Company Analysis?

 Is it because it’s undervalued and a good buying opportunity?

-Or, is it because it has a much lower growth rate and requires more capex spending?
+Or, is it because it has a much lower growth rate and requires more CapEx spending?

 Even though Company A trades at a lower multiple, it might actually be “more expensive” than Company B!

-The is where the art of being a great financial analyst comes into play.
+This is where the art of being a great financial analyst comes into play.

 There are many uses for comps (or comparable companies analysis, or market multiples, or whatever name you use for them).
 Typically performed by financial analysts and associates, the most common uses include:

-Multiples pay a significant role in financial modeling.
+Multiples play a significant role in financial modeling.
 They are commonly used as the terminal value assumption in a Discounted Cash Flow (DCF) model, with the most common assumption being an EV/EBTIDA multiple based on currently observable prices in the market.